 These unforgettable experiences taught me deep life-lessons that I share to everyone.
 It is in travel that made me realize the value of life.
 I learned how to live simply and to be kind to other people.
 I was transported into a portal of new opportunities – fishing, local agriculture, coconut oil production, crop harvests, and farming.

 There are far more greater things learned outside the four corners of any urbanized setting.
 I am curious about the world around me.
 My eyes were undeniably opened so wide after college that I seek for more “world” and less material things for myself.
 It was truly a turning point.

 When I was young, I wanted to hold an art exhibit in a cool studio.
 I am hoping for that moment to showcase my talent and skills to the world (or maybe just in Iloilo).
 My previous works of art are carefully kept just in case that moment will come.
 Other than that, I’ll keep on making artworks during “eureka” moments.
 I may join art competitions again.

 On Web and Graphic Design

 Currently, I am planning to save up for a degree in this field.
 Web and Graphic Design will never be cleansed out from my system and I will still continue to make designs for the people who need them.
 I am very passionate with every project and it lights me up every time a client is satisfied with the work that I have done.
 A degree will certainly make this better (hopefully) and expand my creative expertise.

 I am hopeful to finish traveling around the

 80 now 81 provinces of the Philippine Archipelago before setting foot in any country outside of it.
 This is one of my life-goals now.
-The “world exploration” will just follow if opportunities will present itself.
+The “world exploration” will just follow if God will allow it.
 Stay tuned in my blog for more updates.